 - A. Provide information regarding the local levels of performance negotiated with the Governor and chief elected official consistent with WIOA Sec.
 116(c), to be used to measure the performance of the local area and to be used by the Local Board for measuring the performance of the local fiscal agent (where appropriate), eligible providers under WIOA Title I Subtitle B and the one-stop delivery system (core and required partners as applicable) in the local area (§ 679.560(b)(16)).
-LWA's are required to provide updated information and analysis noting any significant impacts COVID-19 National Health Emergency and what steps will be taken to address the challenges and opportunities that are associated with performance goals and evaluation.

-- WIOA Performance Measures
+- 1. WIOA Performance Measures

-- Additional State Performance Measures
+- 2. Additional State Performance Measures